-The prison was given an inspection in July 2017, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in February/March 2020 and the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 HM Chief Inspector of Prisons